konstantinos-pan/pca-flask-redis/README.md

 1) Clone the repository
    '''bash
    $git clone https://github.com/konstantinos-pan/pca-flask-redis.git
+   '''

-2) Go the directory of the repository folder
+3) Go the directory of the repository folder
    '''bash
    $cd ~/pca-flask-redis
+   '''

-3) Run the app using docker-compose
+5) Run the app using docker-compose
    '''bash
    $sudo docker-compose up
+   '''

-4) Get the output
+7) Get the output
    open a web browser and go to: http://localhost:5000/pca

-5) Don't forget to execute docker-compose down
+8) Don't forget to execute docker-compose down
    '''bash
    $sudo docker-compose down
+   '''

 ## Troubleshoot

 If during step 3 you get an error "for redis Cannot start server redis", you may have redis-server already running.
-In this case, run the command "$ /etc/init.d/redis-server stop"
+In this case, run the command
+'''bash
+$ /etc/init.d/redis-server stop
+'''